ByteThisCoding/simple-faq-box/README.md

 # simple-faq-box
 An HTML and JavaScript implementation of an faq drop down box.
+Feel free to also take a look at:
+* Our [YouTube Video](https://www.youtube.com/watch?v=pPEc6G0x0u4), where we code this in real time with some music.
+* Our [Dev Page](https://bytethisstore.com/articles/pg/simple-faq-box), where we cover this in more detail.

 ## FAQ Box Requirements
 For this example, we'll create a simple & straightforward faq box, which will: